Conversionโ€ขโ€ข6 min read

 The hybrid approach pros use

 Smart creators run both.
-Their bio link points to a bio page, and the hero button on that bio page points to a landing page for their current main offer.
-Bio page = triage.
-Landing page = close.
+Their bio link points to a bio page.
+The hero button on that bio page points to a landing page for their current main offer.
+Bio page handles triage.
+Landing page handles the close.
 You keep optionality and still get focused conversion.

 Tracking both